vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/encrypt.md

 }
 ```

-At the same time, you can easily configure the password in the frontmatter of the page
+You can also configure the password in the frontmatter of the page

 ```md
 ---